d-krupke/cpsat-primer/README.md

 ### What hardware do I need?

-It's important to note that for CP-SAT usage, you don't need the capabilities of a supercomputer.
+It is important to note that for CP-SAT usage, you don't need the capabilities of a supercomputer.
 A standard laptop is often sufficient for solving many problems.
 The primary requirements are CPU power and memory bandwidth, with a GPU being unnecessary.